jonpas/flask-uwsgi-docker/README.md

 #### Traefik

 Setup a rule, an entrypoint and any TLS configuration you require.
-Service port will be `8000` automatically as the only one exposed in the container
+Service port will be `8000` automatically as the only one exposed in the container.